redis/lettuce/docs/redis-command-interfaces.md

 - types implementing `io.lettuce.core.CompositeParameter` - Lettuce
   comes with a set of command argument types such as `BitFieldArgs`, `SetArgs`, `SortArgs`, … that can be used as parameter.
-Providing `CompositeParameter` will ontribute multiple command arguments by invoking the `CompositeParameter.build(CommandArgs)` method.
+Providing `CompositeParameter` will contribute multiple command arguments by invoking the `CompositeParameter.build(CommandArgs)` method.

 - `Value`, `KeyValue`, and `ScoredValue` that are encoded to their